OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 2. PowerShell v3.0 or greater installed on your work environment.

-    Windows 10/8.1 and Windows Server 2012 and greater are all ready to go, but Windows 7 is preinstalled with v2.0 of PowerShell and will need to be  upgraded.
+    Windows 10/8.1 and Windows Server 2012 and greater are all ready to go, but Windows 7 is preinstalled with PowerShell v2.0 and will need to be  upgraded.
 This can be done by [downloading and installing the Windows Management Framework 4.0](https://www.microsoft.com/en-au/download/details.aspx?id=40855).
 Download and install either the x64 or x86 version based on your version of Windows 7.

     ![](./README-Images/image1.png)